nicolas-hili/Observer/README.md

 The Observer is a versatile library implemented in C++ to add obsersability and steering capabilities to any soft-real time system generated from a UML-RT model created in the Papyrus-RT tool.
 It supports the following features:

 - Observation of the execution of soft real-time systems modelled in UML-RT through Model-to-Model (M2M) transformations (using Epsilon)
-- Execution steering
+- Steering of the execution
 - Trace generation with customizable format of traces
 - Possibility to connect multiple monitors seamlessly
-- Traces can be transmit to monitors on-the-fly or periodically
+- Traces can be transmitted to monitors instantaneously or periodically
 - Various formats of communication supported (TCP/IP, Shared Memory, MQTT, ...)
 - Various formats of serialization supported (Text, XML, ...)
 - Easily extensible to add new formats of communication/serialization
-- Instrumentation of a system can be done manually or automatically through Graphical User interface (GUI) available
+- Instrumentation of a system can be done manually or automatically through a Graphical User interface (GUI) in Papyrus-RT
 - Adaptable to UML models with minor changes to the Observer library
 - Adaptable to non-modelled systems (C++ library used in standalone)